Tried Tested and True Ingredients!

 - Bake in the preheated oven until firm to the touch but not hard and crispy, 30 to 40 minutes.
 Remove from oven and cool on a wire rack.
 Cut into doggy-bite-sized pieces.

 - Line a sheet pan with parchment paper.

 - Space pieces of liver on a sheet pan so they are not touching (see note below regarding Spacing).
 Bake for 2 hours, rotating the pan after one hour.

 Let cool on a wire rack for 10 minutes.

-Lift the parchment paper off the sheet pan and place on the wire rack to allow the liver training treats to cool completely and dry out on the bottom.
-Store in Air Tight container.
+Lift the parchment paper off the sheet pan and place it on the wire rack to allow the liver training treats to cool completely and dry out on the bottom.
+Store in Air Tight Container.